Bigjaked/python-timeclok/README.md

 different computers, but I may just build a simple web server as it would be much faster.

 #TODO
-Add a summary feature that allows the user to query by a period and see a summary of the information.
+* Add a summary feature that allows the user to query by a period and see a summary of the information.
 Periods would include, day, week, month and year, and the summary would include the total number records, hours worked, and journal entries.
+* Update this readme to reflect the most current api.

 ## Installation
 Download the repo to your system and then Do the following.
 (Installation currently requires pipenv)
 ```shell script